 Personal: Planning equals success.
-Those who plan have been found to be more successful, worry less, and even report more life satisfaction.
+Those who plan are more successful, worry less, and even report more life satisfaction.

-Social: Happiness and security come in part from having sufficient income, but also replacing work with other roles and activities that provide meaning and fulfillment.
-A plan will incorporate financial pathways needed by these roles and activities.
+Social: Happiness and security come partly from having sufficient income but also from replacing work with other roles and activities that provide meaning and fulfillment.
+A plan will incorporate the financial pathways needed by these roles and activities.

-Financial: A plan will help figure out what retirement life looks like from a financial standpoint as different retirement plans can have vastly varied price tags.
+Financial: A plan will help determine what retirement life looks like from a financial standpoint, as different retirement plans can have vastly varied price tags.

 Have a Question?
 Want to chat about it?